Fake news has consequences.

 What does that skepticism look like in practice?
 It means asking some questions of what you're reading or seeing: Is the content paid for by a company or politician or other potentially biased source?
 Is there good evidence?
 And are the numbers presented in context?

-(The News Literacy Project is creating an app to help people test and strengthen their media literacy.
-The app is still in development, but you can sign up to receive updates here.)
+(The News Literacy Project created an app to help people test and strengthen their media literacy skills.)

 5) Yelling probably won't solve misinformation